hagmonk/ql-step/README.md

 ## 🐞 Known issues

 * Some STEP files don't load.
 The underlying [foxtrot](https://github.com/Formlabs/foxtrot) library doesn't like them.
+* Some STEP files don't render perfectly.
+Probably this is also a foxtrot thing, but I could be making a mistake in how I'm loading geometry to SceneKit.
+More testing against foxtrot is needed.
+For this app, it's always better to be fast than perfect, but ideally it can be both 😀
 * Very large assemblies can take a long time to load and the extensions get stuck for a bit.
 Better timeouts could probably protect against this.

 ## 🤝 Contributing